Doctoral Studies

 M.Sc.
 GRADUATE STUDIES

 The need to store and process massive amounts of data has led to the evolution of existing database systems while a new breed of data processing systems has emerged.
-This course covers a spectrum of topics from core techniques in relational data management to highly-scalable data processing using parallel database systems and MapReduce.
+This course covers a spectrum of topics from core techniques in relational data management to highly-scalable data processing using parallel database systems and distributed processing systems such as MapReduce and Spark.
 First, the course covers the basic principles in database query processing and optimization, including index structures, sort and join processing, query rewrites, and physical plan selection.
 Next, the course covers topics from parallel and distributed databases, including data partitioning and distributed join algorithms.
-Finally, the course covers scalable data processing systems such as MapReduce, Spark, and NoSQL databases (column, document, and key-value stores).
+Finally, the course covers scalable data processing systems and NoSQL databases (column, document, and key-value stores).
+The course material will be drawn from textbooks as well as recent research literature.

 Undergraduate Courses